-The Mount Washington area is home to the Presidential Range, including Mount Washington - the highest peak in NH.
+Pinkham Notch State Park is home to the Presidential Range, including Mount Washington - the highest peak in NH.
 There are a variety of hikes in this area, including waterfalls as well.
 Some couples tend to drive up Mount Washington (mainly in the summer/early Fall), then elope at the top.
-Or in Mount Crawford there are the epic locations you see everywhere like Mount Willard!
+There are waterfalls such as Glen Ellis Falls, and in the small town of Jackson, there is Jackson Falls.
 But if you are looking for an adventure, then hiking one of these trails could be such a fun option.
 This is part of my job as an elopement photographer to find the best hikes for you!

 The Lakes Region

 I absolutely love the Lakes Region, because that's where I'm from!
 But there are a variety of hikes in the area that may not get you the epic mountain views, but the lake views and the mountains in the background are insane.
 The hikes are relatively simple as well, so this is a great location if you are looking for something a bit more on the easy side.
 One of my favorite hikes is Mount Major, which definitely has one of the best views in the Lakes Region!